A Survey on Causal Discovery: Theory and Practice: Definitions and Notation

 \begin{definition}[Direct and Indirect Cause] For each directed edge $(X, Y) \in \textbf{E}$, $X$ is a \emph{direct cause} of $Y$ and $Y$ is a \emph{direct effect} of $X$.
 Recursively, every cause of $X$ that is not a direct cause of $Y$, is an \emph{indirect cause} of $Y$. \end{definition}

-This definition is formally enforced by the \emph{causal edge assumption} \cite{glymour2016causal}, where: \begin{definition}[Causal Edge Assumption] The value assigned to each variable $X$ is completely determined by the function $f$ given its parents:
+This definition is formally enforced by the \emph{causal edge assumption} \cite{glymour2016causal}, as follows: \begin{definition}[Causal Edge Assumption] The value assigned to each $X_i$ is completely determined by the function $f_i$ given its parents:

 \end{definition}